Wolfgang-Schuetzelhofer/jcypher/README.md

 ## Introduction

 **JCypher** provides seamlessly integrated Java access to graph databases (Neo4J) at different levels of abstraction.
+To start top-down:

+- At the topmost level of abstraction, JCypher allows to map **complex business domains** to graph databases.
+   You can take an arbitrarily complex graph of domain objects (pojos (plain old java objects)) and store it in a straight forward way into a graph database for later retrieval.
+   You do not need to modify your domain object classes in any way.
+You even do not add annotations.
+   Moreover JCypher provides a default mapping so you don't have to write a single line of mapping code or of mapping configuration.

+- At this level **'Domain Queries'** provide the power and expressiveness of queries on a graph database, while being formulated on **domain objects** or on types of domain objects respectively.
+   The true power of Domain Queries comes from the fact, that the graph of domain objects is backed by a graph database.

+- At the next lower level of abstraction, access to graph databases is provided based on a generic graph model.
+  The model consists of nodes, relations, and paths, together with properties, labels, and types.
+  While simple, the model allows to easily navigate and manipulate graphs.

-- At the bottom level a 'Native Java DSL' in form of a fluent Java API allows to intuitively and comfortably formulate queries against graph databases.
+- At the bottom level of abstraction, a 'Native Java DSL' in form of a fluent Java API allows to intuitively and comfortably formulate queries against graph databases.
   The DSL (Domain Specific Language) is based on the CYPHER language.
 Hence the name JCypher.
   (The Cypher Language is developed as part of the Neo4J Graph Database by 'Neo Technology').
   The DSL provides all the power and expressiveness of the Cypher language.

-- At the next level of abstraction, access to graph databases is provided based on a generic graph model.
-   The model consists of nodes, relations, and paths, together with properties, labels, and types.
-While simple, the model allows to easily navigate and manipulate graphs.

-- At the top level, arbitrarily complex business domains can be mapped to graph databases in a completely non-invasive way (not even annotations invading the business model).

-- At this level **'Domain Queries'** provide the power and expressiveness of queries on a graph database, while being formulated on domain objects or on types of domain objects respectively.

 - Additionally, JCypher provides database access in a uniform way to remote as well as to embedded databases (including in-memory databases).

 ## Documentation